merlyescalona/ngsphy/README.md

 University of Vigo, Spain ([http://darwin.uvigo.es](http://darwin.uvigo.es))

 ## About NGSphy
-NGSphy is a Python open-source tool for the genome-wide simulation of NGS data (read counts or Illumina reads) obtained from thousands of gene families evolving under a common species tree, with multiple haploid and/or diploid individuals per species, where sequencing coverage (depth) heterogeneity can vary among individuals and loci, including off-target loci and phylogenetic decay effects.
+NGSphy is a Python open-source tool for the genome-wide simulation of NGS data (read counts or Illumina reads) obtained from thousands of gene families evolving under a common species tree, with multiple haploid and/or diploid individuals per species, where sequencing coverage (depth) heterogeneity can vary among species, individuals and loci, including off-target and untargeted loci.

 ## Documentation